cknight/kvSpeedCheck/README.md

 * DYNAMODB_SECRET_ACCESS_KEY

 ## Database setup
-To run locally, you will need to setup a database in each of the providers (except KV).
+To run locally, you will need to setup a database in each of the providers (except KV) and capture the values for the environment variables above.
 Some need schemas uploaded or defined, and all need some minor static data inserted (see comments in code for each database).

 Note:  By default, database calls (except KV) are disabled when running locally.